-In order to qualify for the real property component of the credit, a taxpayer must have qualifying real property costs (as defined by the statute) of at least \$50,000 at a new headquarters or at an expansion of an existing headquarters and the taxpayer must create at least 40 new jobs performing headquarters related functions and services or research and development related functions and services at the headquarters.
+In order to qualify for the real property component of the credit, a taxpayer must have qualifying real property costs (as defined by the statute) of at least \$50,000 at a new headquarters or at an expansion of an existing headquarters and the taxpayer must create at least 40 new jobs performing headquarters related functions and services (as defined by the statute) or research and development related functions and services at the headquarters.
+At least 20 of the above mentioned jobs must qualify as "headquarters staff employees" as that term is defined in Code Section 12-6-3410(J)(5).

-In order to qualify for the personal property component of the credit, a taxpayer must: (1) meet all the requirements necessary to claim the real property component of the headquarters credit; (2) meet certain requirements as to the personal property that is qualifying for the credit; (3) create at least 75 new full-time jobs performing either headquarters related functions and services or research and development related functions and services; and (4) the 75 new full-time jobs must have an average cash compensation level of more than one and one-half times the per capita income of the State and all employees of the taxpayer in the State must have a cash compensation level of more than twice the South Carolina per capita income.
+In order to qualify for the personal property component of the credit, a taxpayer must: (1) meet all the requirements necessary to claim the real property component of the headquarters credit; (2) meet certain requirements as to the personal property that is qualifying for the credit; (3) create at least 75 new full-time jobs performing either headquarters related functions and services, or research and development related functions and services; and (4) the 75 new full-time jobs must have an average cash compensation level of more than one and one-half times the per capita income of the State and all employees of the taxpayer in the State must have a cash compensation level of more than twice the South Carolina per capita income.

 A taxpayer uses the most recent per capita income data available as of the end of the taxpayer's taxable year in which the jobs are filled in determining if the per capita income requirements are met.
 Generally, the information concerning per capita income for the State of South Carolina is updated twice a year, usually in May and October.
 The Department publishes the figure when it receives it from the South Carolina Board of Economic Advisors.
-They currently obtain the information from the United States Department of Commerce's Bureau of Economic Analysis website at www.bea.doc.gov.
+They usually obtain the information from the United States Department of Commerce's Bureau of Economic Analysis website at www.bea.doc.gov.
 The most recently available South Carolina per capita figure that is to be used in determining if a taxpayer may claim the personal property component of the headquarters credit is as follows:

-State of South Carolina \$24,321
+State of South Carolina \$25,400

-South Carolina Revenue Ruling #99-11 discusses the appropriate method for determining how the per capita income is to be applied to all jobs in determining if the per capita income requirements of Code Section 12-6-3410 have been met.
+South Carolina Revenue Ruling #99-11 discusses the appropriate method for determining how the per capita income is applied to all jobs in determining if the per capita income requirements of Code Section 12-6-3410 have been met.